 - It takes money to buy a flip: Banks do not like to lend money on flips because they are short-term loans.
 Not only are flip loans riskier than most loans, they make the bank less money because they are paid off quickly.
 You need a down payment if you can get a loan, money for renovations, and money for carrying costs.
 You can partner with someone who has money, but they will be hesitant to invest with a brand new flipper.
 You might be able to find a hard money lender, but they will be hesitant to lend to new flippers as well, and may charge really high rates.
 How to finance fix and flips.

 - It takes knowledge and hard work to find deals: There are not deals simply sitting around for anyone to buy and flip.
 Not only does it take money to flip, but it takes hard work to find those deals.
-You can buy from the MLS, auctions, trustee sales, or from private sellers, but there are other investors looking to buy from those sources as well.
+You can buy from the MLS for sale by owner mls listing service, auctions, trustee sales, or from private sellers, but there are other investors looking to buy from those sources as well.
 It is not impossible to buy flips, obviously I have 12 right now with two more under contract to buy, but it takes hard work to learn how to find those deals.
 How to find a great deal on a flip.

 - It takes hard work to find contractors to repair the flip: The house flipping shows make flipping look pretty easy.
 You even see the hosts of the shows doing work on the homes, which is completely fabricated by the shows.
 When flipping houses you do not want to do the work yourself, unless you are an experienced contractor.
 Finding great contractors is not easy, and it takes a lot of work to manage them and make sure they are doing their job.
 I have been flipping for 15 years and still have problems with contractors.